Sigurd Ring: Gesta Danorum

 According to Gesta Danorum (book 7), by Saxo Grammaticus, Ring was the son of the Swedish king Ingjald and the maternal nephew of the Danish king Harald Wartooth.
 His father Ingjald had ravished the sister of Harald, resulting in an indecisive spate of warfare.
 In the end Harald accepted the abduction in order preserve the friendship with Ingjald.
 Ring fought with Harald Wartooth in the Battle of the Brávellir and became the overlord of Denmark as well.
 He appointed his cousin Ale the Strong as sub-king in Skåne while entrusting the shieldmaiden Hetha with the rest of the Danish lands.
 Saxo then describes the different subkings and their adventures.

-Fourteen Danish kings later, in book 9, Saxo presents a Sigurd Ring as Siwardus, surnamed Ring.
+Fourteen Danish kings later, in book 9, Saxo presents another Sigurd Ring as Siwardus, surnamed Ring.
 This king, however, bears no resemblance to the victor of Brávellir.
 Rather, he is the son of a Norwegian chief Sigurd and the maternal grandson of the historical King Götrik (i.e. Gudfred, d.
 810).
 Backed by the men of Zealand and Skåne, he fights a civil war against his cousin Ring.
 As the two rivals join battle, they both fall.
 Sigurd Ring is the father of Ragnar Lodbrok who has been brought up in Norway during the civil war, but is now hailed as Danish ruler.